Häufig gestellte Fragen

 The brothers grew up in their father’s Koyo Toki ceramics factory in Toki, Gifu Prefecture, which produces drippers and cups.
 Although part of the production is now robotised, many tasks are still done by hand.
 They produce their objects to order, meaning no overproduction!
 The factory even has its own coffee shop and showroom, created to promote local porcelain know-how and showcase the work of over 300 Mino ceramic artisans.

-• Creator Name
+• Name des Erstellers

 Takashi Kato